liferay/clay/packages/clay/src/index.md

 ---
 title: Home
+heading: Lexicon
+subHeading: Liferay Experience Language
 navIndex: 0
 ---

-## About
+### About
-These are Liferay's UX Guidelines.

-They are meant to help explain our design principles, offer direction and best practices in building your web apps, and provide a documented HTML and CSS API.
+This is Lexicon, the Liferay Experience Language.
+This is a system for building applications in and outside of Liferay, designed to be fluid and extensible, as well as provide a consistent and documented API.